Ilhan Kyuchyuk

-Ilhan Kyuchyuk (Илхан Кючюк, İlhan Küçük) (born 16 September 1985) is a Bulgarian politician who is currently a Member of the European Parliament.
+Ilhan Ahmet Kyuchyuk (Илхан Ахмет Кючюк, İlhan Küçük; born 16 September 1985) is a Bulgarian politician who is currently a Member of the European Parliament.
 A member of the DPS party, he is also serving as Co-President of the ALDE party.
 In the European Parliament, Kyuchyuk currently chairs the Legal Affairs Committee.
 In July 2024, Ilhan Kyuchyuk was elected Chair of the Legal Affairs Committee of the European Parliament.

 Biography, education and early years

 Kyuchyuk was born on 16 September 1985 in Sevlievo, Bulgaria.
 His mother is a nurse and his father works as an electrician.
 Kyuchyuk completed his secondary education in Sevlievo.
 He holds a bachelor's degree in political science and management from the ‘St. Cyril and St. Methodius’ University of Veliko Turnovo (2004-2008) and a master's degree in law from the same university (2005-2010).
 During the years, he has had the opportunity to participate in various trainings and specializations such as public policies academy (Prague, Czech Republic), International Academy for Leadership (Gummersbach, Germany), US State Department program on European economic, social and political issues, Rossotrudnichestvo program on Foreign Affairs (Moscow, Russia).
 In 2012, he graduated from the Bulgarian School of Politics ‘Dimitar Panitza’ and participated in the World Forum for Democracy in Strasbourg, France.
 In 2014 Mr. Kyuchyuk specialized in École nationale d'administration in France (ENA).